Nikon D5600 vs Panasonic GX85

 It is notable that the D5600 has a microphone port, which is missing on the GX85.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the D5600 and the GX85 are recent models that are part of the current product line-up.
 The GX85 replaced the earlier Panasonic GX7, while the D5600 followed on from the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5600 and GX85 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Panasonic GX85 Manual.

 So what is the bottom line?
 Is the Nikon D5600 better than the Panasonic GX85 or vice versa?
 The listing below highlights the relative strengths of the two models.